ARCHIVES: MAP LITERARY

 emerging in the form of a song.

-So that’s what dogs are for, he notes.
+So that’s what dogs are for

 When, the next day, he recalls his dream,